xinhuis/xinhuis.github.io/_pages/about.md

 ---
 Hello, welcome to my website! 👋

 My name is **Xinhui Sun (孙欣慧)**.
 I am a PhD student in Economics at the University of Illinois at  Urbana-Champaign.
 My research focuses on environmental and behavioral economics.
+I will be on the 2025-2026 market.

 Contact: [xinhuis2@illinois.edu](mailto:xinhuis2@illinois.edu)